rubenhorn/InstantN00dles/README.md

 ## Can I run it locally only?
 If the environment variable `SUBDOMAIN` is not set, no tunnel is established.
-When running in a docker container, you have to remove the corresponding line from `./Dockerfile` and create a port binding instead.
+When running in a docker container, you have to remove the corresponding line from `./Dockerfile` and create a port mapping instead.